lukekivi/Distributed-Image-Processing/README.md

 If you change a machine address in `machine.txt` be sure to adjust the associated command in `command.txt` to reflect the change in address.

 ## Nodes
 Nodes depend on a scheduling policy that is outlined in the **Scheduling Policy** section below.
-There are two ways to run nodes.

-1. On the correct host machine (as declared in machine.txt) navigate to: `Distributed-Image-Processing/proj_dir/java` and run 1 of 4 commands:
+On the correct host machine (as declared in machine.txt) navigate to: `Distributed-Image-Processing/proj_dir` and run 1 of 4 commands:
  - ```ant node_zero```
  - ```ant node_one```
  - ```ant node_two```
  - ```ant node_three```
 ---

-2. On any machine run the respective node command in `command.txt`.
-This will start ssh into a machine and run the node.
-Be sure the `machine.txt` file reflects which machine is being activated in `commands.txt`.
+Be sure the `machine.txt` file reflects the proper address of the machine you are running the specific node from.

  The `machine.txt` entry syntax for nodes looks like this:
  ```
- node_<num> <machine address> <load probability> <port number>
+ node_<num> <machine address>
  ```
  Example:
  ```
- node_0 csel-kh4250-08.cselabs.umn.edu 0.8 9094
+ node_0 csel-kh4250-08.cselabs.umn.edu
  ```

  ** remember load probability simulates the probability of injecting a delay no matter the scheduling policy .
 It also simulates the probability of rejection when using the `Random` scheduling policy.
 More details in `DesignSpecifications.md`.
 Also take  note that the machine.txt file reads the nodes as 'node_2' while the command to run it will be ant 'node_two'.

 ## Server
-There are two ways to run the server.

-1. On the correct host machine (as declared in machine.txt) navigate to: `Distributed-Image-Processing/proj_dir/java` and run:
+On the correct host machine (as declared in machine.txt) navigate to: `Distributed-Image-Processing/proj_dir` and run:
  - ```ant server```
 ---

-2. On any machine run the respective node command in `command.txt`.
-This will start ssh into a machine and run the node.
-Be sure the `machine.txt` file reflects which machine is being activated in `commands.txt`.
+Be sure the `machine.txt` file reflects which machine you are going to run the server on.

  The `machine.txt` entry syntax for nodes looks like this:
  ```
- server <machine address> <port number>
+ server <machine address>
  ```
  Example:
  ```
- server csel-kh1260-12.cselabs.umn.edu 9094
+ server csel-kh1260-12.cselabs.umn.edu

  ```

 ## Client
-There are two ways to run the client.

-1. On the correct host machine (as declared in machine.txt) navigate to: `Distributed-Image-Processing/proj_dir/java` and run:
+On the correct host machine (as declared in machine.txt) navigate to: `Distributed-Image-Processing/proj_dir/java` and run:
  - ```ant client```
 ---
-2. On any machine run the respective node command in `command.txt`.
-This will start ssh into a machine and run the node.
-Be sure the `machine.txt` file reflects which machine is being activated in `commands.txt`.
+Be sure the `machine.txt` file reflects which machine the client is going to run on.

  The `machine.txt` entry syntax for nodes looks like this:
  ```